RETAS

 RETAS (Revolutionary Engineering Total Animation System) is a 2D animation software bundle developed and sold by Celsys that is available for Microsoft Windows and Mac OS X. It handles the entire animation production from digitally drawing or tracing to exporting in Flash and QuickTime, and is considered to be a leader in Japan's anime industry including Toei Animation.
 RETAS was later succeeded by Clip Studio Paint.

+Sales ended in 2015, and official forum support ended in November 2019.

 RETAS!
 PRO HD Series

 RETAS!
 PRO HD is the most current software being offered to the English-speaking community through Celsys.
 It is sold as four different pieces of software in which each handles a specific task in the animation process.

 Stylos HD

 Stylos is a vector and raster graphics editor used to draw the key frames and inbetweens of a scene.
 Designed to work with a graphics tablet as an alternative to paper, it is capable of multi-layer editing, onion skinning, and advanced vector editing.